 The story of scripture is one that has been passed down again and again over more than 2 thousand years, and at the heart of this story is the New Testament.
-Outlining the life and teachings of Jesus Christ and documenting the earliest days of the Church, the entire New Testament serves as a source of guidance, wisdom, and encouragement for believers.
+Outlining the life and teachings of Jesus Christ and documenting the earliest days of the church, the New Testament serves as a source of guidance, wisdom, and encouragement for believers.

 When we read the Bible today, almost all of us turn to a translation of the original texts.
 But in order to get a more authentic and precise presentation of scripture, we ought to consider the language in which the New Testament was first written.
 Let’s dive in and explore the original language of this major section of scripture!